Onyx-Protocol/Onyx/docs/protocol/specifications/entries.md

 --------------------|----------------------|----------------
 Destination         | ValueDestination     | The Destination ("forward pointer") for the value contained in this spend.
 This can point directly to an Output Entry, or to a Mux, which points to Output Entries via its own Destinations.
 Arguments           | String               | Arguments for the control program contained in the SpentOutput.
-ExtHash             | Hash                 | If the transaction version is known, this must be the hash of the empty string.

 ### Issuance